OfficeDev/Property-Inspection-Code-Sample/CordovaRepairApp/README-Cordova.md

 	In each file make the following edits and corresponding Azure Active Directory App modifications.

-6. Edit the **Settings.sitecollectionUrl** variable to match your O365 / Azure Tenancy by **replacing the TENANCY placeholder** with your tenancy name.
+6. Edit the **Settings.sitecollectionUrl** variable to match your Office 365 / Azure Tenancy by **replacing the TENANCY placeholder** with your tenancy name.
 In the example below, the TENANCY placeholder was replaced with contoso.

 	**Settings.sitecollectionUrl** is the URL for the Site Collection created by the Property Manager web app.
 Use the same value you configured in the web.config for the Property Manager web app for the DemoSiteCollectionUrl app setting.

     Example: https://contoso.sharepoint.com/sites/SuiteLevelAppDemo

-7. Edit the **Settings.dispatcherEmail** variable to match your O365 / Azure Tenancy by **replacing the TENANCY placeholder** with your tenancy name.
+7. Edit the **Settings.dispatcherEmail** variable to match your Office 365 / Azure Tenancy by **replacing the TENANCY placeholder** with your tenancy name.
 In the example below, the TENANCY placeholder was replaced with contoso.

 	**Settings.dispatcherEmail** is the email address for the dispatcher account you created.

     Example: katiej@contoso.onmicrosoft.com

-8. Edit the **Settings.resourceId** variable to match your O365 / Azure Tenancy by **replacing the TENANCY placeholder** with your tenancy name.
+8. Edit the **Settings.resourceId** variable to match your Office 365 / Azure Tenancy by **replacing the TENANCY placeholder** with your tenancy name.
 In the example below, the TENANCY placeholder was replaced with contoso.

-	**Settings.resourceId** is the URL for the root site collection in your O365 tenancy.
+	**Settings.resourceId** is the URL for the root site collection in your Office 365 tenancy.

     Example: https://contoso.sharepoint.com/